livepeer/LIPs/LIPs/LIP-73.md

 *Phase 1*

-- The L1 RoundsManager will be upgraded to disable round initialization at `LIP_73_ROUND`
 - During this phase, protocol transactions will be executed normally
 - During this phase, the following contracts will be deployed:
     - Protocol contracts on L2